shannenpy/ASG1/README.md

 ### Features left to implement
 - __Save card details__ which allows quick and easy purchase of products and services by asking users whether they want to save their card number.
 - __Join us__ which allows users to use the platform to upload their own templates by asking users to fill up a form and sign up to be a creator.
+- __FAQ page__ which allows the website owner to show all commonly asked questions so that owner does not need to keep replying the same question.